 The boat captain knew approximately where the dolphins would be, but they are wild animals and its hard to convince them to hang with you.
 While the lot of us were flailing in the water hoping to meet some cetaceans, the captain was shouting and pointing, “Go that way!
 No, not that way!
 Go that way!”

 It was hard work chasing those dolphins down, but we saw quite a few.
 They huddle in large pods at the bottom of the ocean, just kind of sitting there.
-One of the guides was very talented and he swam down about 20 feet and took some go-pro footage of them.

 Another boat captain lectured Monica and I, telling us to stay in our section and let the dolphins come to us.
 Of course he would say that, because the dolphins were in his section, not ours.
 It felt very “get off my lawn”.
 Not all Hawaiians bring the aloha.
 Some bring the a-hol-a.